scikit-image/scikit-image/INSTALL.rst

   import skimage
   print("scikit-image installed with version " + skimage.__version__)

-For those attempting to build scikit-image from source, or trying contribute code back to scikit-image, we've provided instructions under the heading `Installing scikit-image for contributors`_.
+For those attempting to build scikit-image from source, or trying to contribute code back to scikit-image, we've provided instructions under the heading `Installing scikit-image for contributors`_.